 Top talent doesn’t always mean loyal talent.
 When top performers can find a better position with more flexibility that suits their lifestyle, why wouldn’t they leave?
 A recent article in the Harvard Business Review cited Ctrip, China’s largest travel agent, and their 9-month experiment of allowing some employees to work remotely 4 days a week.
 When compared with the control group, the employees allowed to work from home had a 50% reduction in turnover.
 The result is staggering, and one that all companies should mull over seriously.
 If you want to retain the best and brightest talents, you need to give them great choices in how they work and live.
 Giving them the option to work-from-home can play a huge role in that.

 Remote work isn’t only about saving money or making your employees happier.
 It is also about letting performance speak for itself.
-Remote workers are not judged by how long they sit at their desk, but by the quality of work they produce.
+Remote workers are not judged by how long they sit at their desks, but by the quality of work they produce.
 Because your new top talent wants to stay with you long-term, they have to keep producing at a high level.
-This creates a values-driven team who are in it for the long-haul.
+This creates a values-driven team that is in it for the long haul.
 Your business will thrive when your employees are working their hardest to be part of your team.

 Remote teams can make a huge impact, not only when it comes to an organization’s bottom line, but also to the overall success of their company.
 More money, happier employees, and the ability to work with only the best talent can be the assets to grow your business into a long-term, sustainable enterprise.
 The reasons above are only a few of the many reasons why remote teams are growing exponentially.
 Start joining the remote work revolution and do what the smartest companies have already figured out – that the future lies in connected teams, not limited to teams that can work in the same building.

 Have more reasons to build a remote team or are interested in starting one of your own?
 Get in touch with our growth experts who can help you with your staffing needs.
 Email us at [email protected].